hastagAB/Awesome-Python-Scripts/SimpleWebpageParser/README.md

 # Simple Webpage Parser
 A simple wrapper around the popular web scraper library BeautifulSoap.
-It merges the use of Requests and BeautifulSoap library in one class which abstracts the extracting of html from web url logic and gives user a clean code to work with.
+It merges the use of Requests and BeautifulSoap library in one class which abstracts the process of extraction of html from webpage's url and gives user a clean code to work with.

 ## Libraries Required
 1. requests